alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 tags: [active-ipynb, hide-input]
 ---
 # First line: means of the R f
-# Second line: expected risk computed on the original data
+# Second line: risk computed on the original data
 #Rmeans = hv.Spikes([(Rlst.mean(), 2, a) for a, Rlst in R_samples.items()],
 Rmeans = hv.Spikes([(Qrisk[a](LP_data.get_data()).mean(), 2, a) for a in R_samples.keys()],
                      kdims=dims.R, vdims=["height", "model"], group="back")